hsateila/hsateila.github.io/_posts/2024-09-20-operating-systems-installing-a-lamp-stack-for-wordpress.md

 sudo nano /etc/httpd/conf/httpd.conf
 ```

-Look for a line that contains "ServerName www.example:80" or something similar.
+Look for a line that contains ```ServerName www.example:80``` or something similar.
 You can find it in Nano by pressling ctrl+W (Where is -command) and writing ServerName to the search prompt.

 Once you find it, only thing to do here is to remove a comment hash (#) from the start of the line, so you have given some name for the server.
 Default value is fine for us, so only remove the hash and save the file by pressing ctrl+o (Write Out -command).
 Nano will confirm the filename you want to save on, so just press enter to overwrite the current file and save.
 Then quit nano by pressing ctrl+x.